What the HIPAA Security Rule Requires for Security Awareness Training

 Required Standard vs. Addressable Specifications Under §164.308(a)(5)

-§164.308(a)(5)(i) is a required standard — you must implement a security awareness and training program for all workforce members.
-You cannot document an alternative.
+§164.308(a)(5)(i) is a required standard.
+You must implement a security awareness and training program for all workforce members.
+You cannot document an alternative approach.
 You must have a program in place.

 Below the required standard sit four addressable implementation specifications under §164.308(a)(5)(ii).
 "Addressable" means you must either implement the specification or document why an equivalent alternative achieves the same security objective.
 In practice, OCR expects implementation of all four for most organizations:

 - Security reminders (A): Periodic updates to workforce members on new threats, policy changes, and recent incidents.
 A single annual training session does not satisfy this requirement on its own.
-Organizations must supplement annual training with ongoing reminders throughout the year — at minimum on a quarterly basis.
+Organizations must supplement annual training with ongoing reminders throughout the year, at minimum quarterly.

 Understanding the distinction between required and addressable helps you build a program that is both defensible and proportionate to your organization's risk profile.
-A thorough HIPAA security risk analysis — required separately under 45 CFR §164.308(a)(1) — identifies which specifications carry the most weight for your specific environment.
+A thorough HIPAA security risk assessment, required separately under 45 CFR §164.308(a)(1), identifies which specifications carry the most weight for your specific environment.

 Who Must Receive HIPAA Security Awareness Training